ffnord/ffmap-d3/README.md

 Development
 ===========

-To build the project, you need to have nodejs and grunt installed.
-Install the nodejs packages for your operating system (and npm, if those packages do not already contain it) and after that run `npm install` in the root directory of the project.
+To build the project, you need to have nodejs and grunt-cli installed.
+Install the nodejs packages for your operating system (and npm, if those packages do not already contain it).
+Then install the grunt-cli node package globally, by running `npm install -g grunt-cli`.
+After that run `npm install` in the root directory of the project.

 You are now ready to build the project by running `grunt`.
 To start a development server on localhost, you can use `grunt dev`.
 This task will build the project, start a [development server](http://localhost:8000/),